A Single Shard: Plot

-Tree-ear overhears the conversation between Min and the emissary and offers to take a sample of Min's work to Songdo for him, as a gift to Min's wife who has befriended and cared for Tree-ear over the past year.
-Once again, Min works quickly to create two melon-shaped vases with intricate, inlaid flowers along the side.
+Tree-ear overhears the conversation between Min and the emissary and offers to take a sample of Min's work to Songdo for him, as a gift to Min who has befriended and cared for Tree-ear over the past year.
+Once again, Min works quickly to create two apple-shaped vases with intricate, inlaid flowers along the side.
 Crane-man is hired to create a basket that will carry the vases without breaking them.
 After taking care to be sure Crane-man will be cared for during his absence, Tree-ear sets off alone for the capital city.

 Tree-ear walks alone for days.
 When he reaches the city of Puyo, he goes up to a mountain cliff called the Rock of Falling Flowers.
 At the top of the cliff, Tree-ear is attacked by two robbers who steal all his coins and throw the vases over the edge of the cliff to the river below.
 After they have gone, Tree-ear rushes down to the river to check on the fate of the vases.
 Both vases are broken but one has broken in large pieces, allowing Tree-ear to take a single shard of the broken vase and continue his journey.

-When Tree-ear arrives in Songdo, he sees the familiar chrysanthemums and colors on a stall selling pottery.
+When Tree-ear arrives in Puyo, he sees the familiar chrysanthemums and colors on a stall selling pottery.
 When the stall owner sees Tree-ear's interest, he tells him that the work was already one of the King's favorites.
 Tree-ear talks his way into a meeting with the emissary when he arrives at the palace.
 Tree-ear reveals his attack by the robbers and then shows the single shard.
 Despite the incredulity of the emissary's assistant, Min is offered a commission and Tree-ear is given safe passage home on a ship.
 Once home, Tree-ear goes directly to the home of Min to tell him about the commission.
 Min has news for Tree-ear as well.
 Crane-man died a few days before when a farmer's cart broke the rotten bridge railing, causing him to fall into the cold water.
 Tree-ear is devastated by this news and afraid for his own future.
 However, Min's wife tells him that he is to move in with her and her husband.
-They give Tree-ear the name of their son, Hyung-pil.
+They give Tree-ear a name that is part of their deceased son's name Hyung-gu.
+They name him Hyung-pil.
 Later, Min reveals that he intends to teach Tree-ear/Hyung-pil the art of pottery.
-The ending of the story reveals that Tree-ear, or Hyung-pil, created the "Thousand Cranes Vase", which is the finest example of inlaid celadon pottery from in the seventeenth century.
+The ending of the story reveals that Tree-ear, or Hyung-pil, created the "Thousand Cranes Vase", which is the finest example of inlaid celadon pottery from in the twelfth century.